Pacific Cycling Route

 The official route is here (Japanese only).

-Very little (only some of the portions in Shizuoka and Aichi) of the route is on dedicated cycle ways with the rest being on regular roads.
-The route does try to keep off major routes but there are some sections that are on busy 2-lane or 4-lane roads (and in some of those cases the official route is on a sidewalk that is marginal)
+Despite the name very little (only some of the portions in Shizuoka and Aichi and a tiny section in Wakayama) of the route is on dedicated cycle ways with the rest being on regular roads.
+The route does try to keep off major routes but there are some sections that are on busy 2-lane or 4-lane roads (and in some of those cases the official route is on a sidewalk that is marginal) and some of the roads that it uses can feel downright dangerous with the high truck traffic.

 Links